DanielMFernandes/CCNA_Course_Notes/Course_Notes/Virtualization_Containers.md

 - VMs take more disk space (Gigabytes)
 - Containers take up very little disk space (Megabytes)

-- VMs use MORE CPU/RAM resources (each VM must run its own OS)
+- VMs use more CPU/RAM resources (each VM must run its own OS)
 - Containers use fewer CPU/RAM resources (shared OS)

 - VMs are portable and can move between physical systems running the same hypervisor